AfterShip/aftership-apps-woocommerce/readme.txt

 1. Add tracking number and carrier to WooCommerce
 2. Display tracking info at order history page
-3. Support tracking of UPS, DHL, FedEx, USPS and 360+ carriers
+3. Support tracking of UPS, DHL, FedEx, USPS and 550+ carriers
 4. AfterShip dashboard
 5. Track all shipments in one place
 6. View exception, and filter by status
 7. Automatically send out delivery notifications

 == Changelog ==

+= 1.9.8 =
+* Update readme.txt

 = 1.9.7 =
 * Add new couriers